siddartham/data-engineering-ecosystem/README.md

 Above 3 functionalities can be achieved by 3 packages.

-1. `my-datastore-orm` - Hosting schema of your data store(using orm-framework base class), across different environments, different data stores(Hive, Delta Lake, Snowflake etc).
+1. `my-datastore-orm` - Hosting schema of your data store(using analytics-orm base class), across different environments, different data stores(Hive, Delta Lake, Snowflake etc).
-2. `my-datastore-etl-wrapper` - a wrapper over `etl-framework` to provide a common interface for all ETLs over your data stores and file systems.
+2. `my-datastore-etl` - a wrapper over `analytics-etl` to provide a common interface for all ETLs over your data stores and file systems.
 3. `my-datastore-data-quality` - This package provides an example of how to use the data-quality-framework to perform data quality checks

 ### Example ETL to load objects to Data Store